Medical prescription: Legal capacity to write prescriptions

 National or local (e.g. US state or Canadian provincial) legislation governs who can write a prescription.
 In the United States, physicians (either M.D., D.O. or D.P.M.) have the broadest prescriptive authority.
 All 50 US states and the District of Columbia allow licensed certified Physician Assistants (PAs) prescription authority (with some states, limitations exist to controlled substances).
 All 50 US states and the District of Columbia, Puerto Rico and Guam allow registered certified nurse practitioners and other advanced practice registered nurses (such as certified nurse-midwives) prescription power (with some states including limitations to controlled substances).
 Many other healthcare professions also have prescriptive authority related to their area of practice.
-Veterinarians and dentists have prescribing power in all 50 US states and the District of Columbia for animals and for human diseases of the mouth, respectfully.
+Veterinarians and dentists have prescribing power in all 50 US states and the District of Columbia for animals and for human diseases of the mouth, respectively.
 Clinical pharmacists are allowed to prescribe in some US states through the use of a drug formulary or collaboration agreements.
 Florida pharmacists can write prescriptions for a limited set of drugs.
 In all US states, optometrists prescribe medications to treat certain eye diseases, and also issue spectacle and contact lens prescriptions for corrective eyewear.
 Several US states have passed RxP legislation, allowing clinical psychologists who are registered as medical psychologists and have also undergone specialized training in script-writing, to prescribe drugs to treat emotional and mental disorders.

+In January 2026, the US state of Utah announced it would allow artificial intelligence agents to autonomously, without physician input, to enable prescription renewals.

 In August 2013, legislative changes in the UK allowed physiotherapists and podiatrists to have independent prescribing rights for licensed medicines that are used to treat conditions within their own area of expertise and competence.
 In 2018 this was extended to paramedics.

 In Australia, registered nurses may prescribe under collaborative arrangements with an authorized prescriber, while in the United Kingdom, nurses, midwives, and pharmacists may prescribe if they complete an approved course and register their qualification.
 In other countries, such as Japan and South Korea, prescribing is restricted to physicians, dentists, and veterinarians.
 In South Korea, both physicians and pharmacists could prescribe and dispense medicines until July 2000.